-You'll need to acquire a 2S LiPo battery pack, or two, or more ;) The 2S packs need to be relatively the same size and weight as the stock 3S lipo.
+You'll need to acquire some 2S LiPo battery packs.
+The 2S packs need to be relatively the same size and weight as the stock 3S lipo.
 I've got 460mAh, 500mAh, 610mAh and 800mAh packs, all within 30g - 46g range:

 |Typical 2S LiPos that can be used with the 180 CFX (weight 30-46g).|

 All of the packs shown above are approximately the same size, and weight (or less) than the stock 3S pack.
 Good.
 But what about capacity, or mAh?
 We need to consider the Watt-Hours of the packs, where Volts times Amps = Watts.
 The stock 3S pack is a 5 Watt-hour pack (3.7V x 3 x .450Ah = 5Wh).
 Going backwards with a 2S pack we need at least 675mAh to be an equivalent power source (5Wh / 2 / 3.7V = .675Ah = 675mAh).
 For those using 3S 500mAh packs the capacity of those packs is 5.55 Watt-hours.
 An equivalent 2S pack would be 750mAh in capacity.
 So the 610s (36g, but a little shy in capacity) and 800s (42g, with a little extra capacity) above are good choices in keeping overall power supply capacity of the 2S packs fairly equivalent (obviously a 750mAh pack would be optimal - I just don't have any).
 The 2S 460mAh (3.4Wh) and 2S 500mAh (3.7Wh) packs can also be used, but you have to realize those 'gas tanks' are smaller than the stock 3S 450mAh (5Wh) pack, thus have less power available for flight.